-The first settlers of Akureyri, in the 10th century, were Helgi magri (Helgi the thin) and his wife, Þórunn Hyrna.
-Taking this path past their statues and following the streets named in their honour will give you a feel for modern-day Akureyri.
+The first settlers of Akureyri, in the 10th century, were Helgi magri (Helgi the Lean) and his wife, Þórunn hyrna (Þórunn the Horned).
+Walking this route past their statues and along streets named in their honor gives a sense of modern-day Akureyri.

 Distance: 2.9Km / 1.8miles